radiantearth/stac-spec/item-spec/item-spec.md

 *Note regarding the type `derived_from`: A full provenance model is far beyond the scope of STAC, and the goal is to align with any good independent spec that comes along for that.
 But the derived_from field is seen as a way to encourage fuller specs and at least start a linking structure that can be used as a jumping off point for more experiments in provenance tracking*

-#### Relative vs Absolute links

-Currently the JSON schema for links does not require a URI formatting, to give the option for implementors to provide relative links.
-In general, Catalog API's should aim for absolute links whenever possible.
-But Static Catalogs are potentially more portable if they can be implemented with relative links, so that every link doesn't need to be rewritten when the data is copied.
-The `self` link is required to be absolute if the Item is online.

 #### Collections